Armenians violated ceasefire 119 times a day

-Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber village and on nameless hills in Ijevan region, in Mosesgekh, Chinari, Aygedzor villages of Berd region subjected to fire the positions of the Azerbaijan Army located in Gaymagly, Gushchu Ayrim, Gizilhajili villages and on nameless hills in Gazakh region, in Aghdam, Kokhanebi, Aghbulag, Munjuglu villages of Tovuz region.
+Armenian armed forces, located in Shavarshavan village of Noyemberyan region, in Berkaber village and on nameless hills in Ijevan region, in Mosesgekh, Chinari, Aygedzor villages of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Gaymagly, Ferehli, Gushchu Ayrim, Gizilhajili, Bala Jafarli villages and on nameless hills in Qazakh region, in Aghdam, Kokhanebi, Munjuglu villages of Tovuz region, in Zamanly village and on nameless hills in Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt, Yarymja villages of Terter region, Nemirli, Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Garvand, Garakhanbayli, Gorgan, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Garagashly, Kangarli, Saryjaly, Novruzlu, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavand regions.

 News DepartmentNews Author